-This TV has a motion interpolation feature that can interpolate lower frame rate content up to 120fps.
+The Sony X950H has a motion interpolation feature that can interpolate lower frame rate content up to 120fps.
 It performs well and we didn't notice any artifacts in our tests.
 To interpolate 60fps content, Motionflow must be set to 'Custom', with the Smoothness slider set to'Max' and the Clearness slider set to 'Min'.
 To interpolate 30fps content, Cinemotion must be set to 'Auto'.

 Due to the TV's fast response time, low frame rate content can appear to stutter.
 If it bothers you, enabling Cinemotion can help.